-Wind Symphony is designed for the advanced wind players and percussionists.
-This group will learn and perform high-level high school wind literature and perform in concerts and festivals.
-The most advanced players in this ensemble will be asked by the instructor to perform with the Symphony Orchestra when appropriate.
-The Wind Symphony performs concerts as well as special music for the school and community.
-Credit for this course is awarded on the basis of participation at rehearsals, concerts, and festivals in addition to the instructor's evaluation of each student's performance ability.
+Wind Symphony is designed for advanced wind and percussion musicians.
+This ensemble will learn and perform high-level high school wind literature and perform in concerts and festivals.
+The most advanced players in this ensemble will be asked by the director to perform with the Symphony Orchestra when appropriate.
+The Wind Symphony also has special performance opportunities at school and community events.
+Credit for this course is awarded on the basis of participation at rehearsals, concerts, and festivals in addition to the director's evaluation of each student's performance ability.

-- Demonstrate the ability to play all major scales and arpeggios - Develop an advanced level of playing ability on their major instrument - Demonstrate knowledge of music theory at a level appropriate to advanced musicianship - Participate in festivals and concerts
+- Demonstrate the ability to play all major and minor scales and arpeggios - Develop an advanced level of playing ability on their primary instrument - Demonstrate knowledge of advanced level music theory - Participate in concerts, festivals, and public performances